Binnovative-boston/phystech/README.md

 Physical activity is any body movement that works your muscles and requires more energy than resting.
 Walking, running, dancing, swimming, yoga, and gardening are a few examples of physical activity. -->

-PhysTech is a student-organized online hackathon for anyone who does, watches or analyzes physical activity - including sports, fitness excercises and recreational practices.
+PhysTech is a student-organized online hackathon for anyone who does, watches or analyzes physical activities - including sports, fitness excercises and recreational practices.

 AnimalHack offers a platform that inspires you to think of needs, wants and challenges in interacting with animals.
 It is intended to help you ignite creative solutions (hacks) with technology and innovate human-animal relationships.